Marc Miller (politician): 44th Canadian Parliament

 On August 14, 2024, Miller said he was "disgusted" with the case of Ahmed Fouad Mostafa Eldidi, who was made a citizen of Canada after he had beheaded someone on film when he was part of the terrorist group ISIS in 2018.
 Eldidi would have gone unnoticed until a tip from police in France notified the RCMP of a conspiracy to terrorize Canadians while the 2024 Paris Olympics were ongoing.
 Eldidi and his son were apprehended with bombs at a hotel in Toronto on July 28 and charged with terrorism, possession of weapons and conspiracy to commit murder for the Islamic State.

-2025 election

-In October 2024, Miller defended the Prime Minister when some Liberal MPs expressed their concern over projected losses in the 2025 Canadian federal election if Trudeau remained in power.
+In October 2024, Miller remained a staunch supporter of Trudeau's when some Liberal MPs expressed their concern over projected losses in the 2025 Canadian federal election if he remained in power.
 After Trudeau stepped down, Miller declined to run in the 2025 Liberal Party of Canada leadership election and chose to back candidate Mark Carney.

+45th Canadian Parliament

-Mark Carney did not select Miller for a cabinet post in the 30th Canadian Ministry.
+After Carney's swearing-in and Miller's re-election to Parliament, he was not selected for a cabinet post in the 30th Canadian Ministry.

+Following the resignation of Steven Guilbeault from Cabinet, Miller was appointed Minister of Canadian Identity and Culture and Minister responsible for Official Languages on December 1, 2025.
+Shortly after his appointment, Miller stated that he did not appreciate the "politicization" of the conversation on the decline of the French language in Quebec.
+Premier François Legault responded by describing Miller as a "disgrace to all Quebecers".
+In June 2026, Miller announced a proposed nationwide social media ban that would prohibit children under 16 from using major social media platforms.